josola/Bingo-Card-Generator/README.md

 **"G" (numbers 46–60)<br>**
 **"O" (numbers 61–75)**

 There is a “FREE SPACE” located in column “N”, position three.
 Output is a data merge ready CSV file.
 Number of cards generated is controlled through prompt.
 Command line only, no GUI.
+A sample file named "sample.csv" has been included in ``output/`` to see what a potential final result will be.

 This repository has a [Style Guide](https://github.com/josola/bingo_card/blob/main/docs/STYLE_GUIDE.md)!
 Be sure to check it out before making contributions.
 Speaking of contributions, this repository has a [Contributing Guide](https://github.com/josola/bingo_card/blob/main/docs/CONTRIBUTING.md) as well!
 Although this project is very straightfoward, there is a [Compiling Guide](https://github.com/josola/bingo_card/blob/main/docs/COMPILING.md)!